moemursi/validations-in-controller-actions-rails-lab-cb-gh-000/README.md

 The goal of this lab is to allow users of this blog-style application to create and edit authors and posts without worrying about typos or other mistakes leading to error-prone form submissions.

 For example, if someone creates a blog post with less than 100 characters of content, it's likely that they accidentally pasted the wrong text, or misunderstood which information goes into which field.
-We can improve the user's experience and the stability of our codebase by notifying users about these kinds of mistakes *before* bad data gets into the database.
+We can improve the user's experience and the stability of our codebase by notifying users about these kinds of mistakes *before* bad data gets into the database.b

 # Objectives